14

 2024

-Reception of SSTV from the ISS on October 12, 2024
+SSTV reception from the ISS on October 12, 2024

 16:53

-Reception of SSTV from the ISS on October 12, 2024
+SSTV reception from the ISS on October 12, 2024

 14 October 2024 16:53

-At the weekend, October 12, 2024, I received SSTV with the ISS in the country - to the directed antenna of Uda-Yagi from the second floor of the country house.
+On the weekend of October 12, 2024, I received SSTV from the ISS at the dacha - on the Uda-Yaga directional antenna from the second floor of the dacha house.

-I want to share observations of the SSTV ISS of October 12, 2024.
-In this case, the antenna of 4-elements in vertical polarization was used, at an altitude of 4 meters above the ground (in the attic) with manual tracking from the west to the southeast.
-Receiver - Baofeng UV-5R connected to a 2-meter RG-213 cable using an adapter SMA-UHF.
-SSTV decoding software - Robot36 for Android operating system.
-Sound transmission this time without a cable, through the speaker of the station and a smartphone microphone.
+I would like to share my observations of the ISS SSTV transmission on October 12, 2024.
+In this case, a 4-element antenna was used in vertical polarization, at a height of 4 meters above the ground (in the attic) with manual tracking from west to southeast.
+The receiver - Baofeng UV-5R is connected to an RG-213 cable 2 meters long using an SMA-UHF adapter.
+SSTV decoding program -Robot36 for Android.
+Transmitting sound this time without a cable, through the station's speaker and smartphone's microphone.

-Since the dacha is almost perfect conditions, I expected that taking pictures with the ISS would be much more successful than from the city, where buildings and wires interfere.
-And it turned out.
-The maximum signal level to the directed antenna 4 elements without an elevation increased, to about 58 by ear.
-The duration of good reception has also increased compared to work on an undirected antenna of the "rod" type on the roof of the car.
+Since the conditions at the dacha are almost ideal, I expected that receiving images from the ISS would be much more successful than from the city, where buildings and wires interfere.
+And so it turned out.
+The maximum signal level to the directional antenna of 4 elements without elevation has increased, to approximately level 58 by ear.
+The duration of good reception also increased compared to working with a non-directional "whip" antenna on the roof of a car.

-At the same time, about 10 seconds on a low elevation were poorly heard by the end of the transmission of the first picture - over Western Europe.
+At the same time, for about 10 seconds at a low elevation, the end of the transmission of the first picture was faintly audible - over Western Europe.

 Then, after a pause, the ISS signal became strong.
-The 2nd picture was accepted almost completely, but with some distortions (lines displacement).
+The 2nd picture was received almost completely, but with some distortion (line shift).

-And the 3rd - almost completely, when leaving the station over the horizon.
-The reason for which only 2 images was recieved: a significant, several tens of seconds silent interval in the transmission program between pictures No. 1-2 and No. 2-3.
+And the 3rd - almost completely, when the station goes beyond the horizon.
+The reason why there are only 2 images is a significant, several tens of seconds break in the transmission between pictures No. 1-2 and No. 2-3.

-The transmission break was observed on the other day.
+A break in transmission was observed on another day.

-Regarding the reception, I can say the following: Antenna 4-elements Uda-Yagi for the ISS for 145.800 MHz - this is minimum, because A small hiss is heard (the radio station that the reception was conducted is Baofeng UV-5R, 50 km from the city there is no interference and there should be no sensitivity due to the overload of the receiver tract).
+Regarding reception, I can say the following: an uda-yagi antenna of 4 elements for the ISS at 145.800 MHz is the minimum, because a slight hiss is heard (the radio station that was receiving was Baofeng UV-5R, 50 km from the city there is no interference and there should not be a drop in sensitivity due to overload of the receiving path with interference).

-• in one to three minutes from the appearance of the satellite in the west to the maximum altitude (apogee) in the south,
+You only need to rotate the antenna two times - after about three minutes from the appearance of the satellite in the west to the maximum elevation (apogee) in the south and after three minutes when the satellite’s altitude above the horizon decreases as it moves to the southeast.

-Why did some radio amateurs on the CQHam.ru forum notice a lack of reception in previous days—for example, on October 10th?
+Why did some on the cqham.ru forum note the lack of reception on previous days - for example, October 10?

-3 pictures and 2 transmission breaks (pauses) are transmitted over Europe:
+Over Europe, 3 pictures and 2 transmission breaks (pauses) are transmitted:

-1) The first picture - over Western Europe (intended for radio amateurs from M0, De, IK, F) in the UA1 of St. Petersburg is not accepted.
+1)first picture- over Western Europe (intended for radio amateurs from M0, DE, IK, F) UA1 is not accepted in St. Petersburg.

 2) pause 120 seconds.

-3) The second picture - over Russia for UA3.
-Transfer PD120 - 120 seconds.
-Total - 4 minutes or half of the orbit.
+3) second picture- over Russia for UA3.
+PD120 transmission - 120 seconds.
+Total - 4 minutes or half an orbit.

 4) pause 120 seconds.